cdelgehier/oio-docs/doc/source/arch-design/services.rst

 Replicator
 ----------
 The replicator service is a work queue consumer process.
-It’s main purpose is to asynchronously replicate objects and container from one local namespace to another geographically distant namespace.
+Its main purpose is to asynchronously replicate objects and container from one local namespace to another geographically distant namespace.

 Key characteristics :